mimanjh/426_final/README.md

 * **title**: the job position of each company
 * **location**: the location of the company office

 Because our question of interest only pertained to the five FAANG companies, we had to select those specific rows to create a new, cleaner dataset.
 It is important to note that within the dataset, the names of the companies were termed with different capitalization styles as well as titles (i.e Amazon, Amazon Inc., amazon, Amazon Web Services, Google, google, etc).
 Therefore, in order to effectively prepare the dataset for modeling, we had to select all rows regardless of terming style and rename the company names.
-The data cleaning for this particular portion of the analysis can be found in three different files on this repository called emily-wrangle, jacob-wrangle, and Felicia-Wrangling.
+The data cleaning for this particular portion of the analysis can be found in three different files on this repository called emily_wrangle.ipynb, jacob_wrangle.ipynb, and Felicia-Wrangling.ipynb.

 Furthermore, as part of the data cleaning process, we created dummy variables for the company names, the location, and the job title as they were categorical variables.

+Upon additional consideration, we felt the company location feature would have a high correlation with the company would thus add additional possibly weighted effects to our results.
+Therefore, we excluded this variable from our analysis.

-The dataset given contains the following variables:
+Our newly cleaned dataset that we used in our modeling contained the following variables:
 * **totalyearlycompensation**: Total Yearly Salary per given person.
 * **yearsofexperience**: Total experience/years in field per given person
 * **yearsatcompany**: Total years working at the company per given person